 "Passive-aggressive behavior is a pattern of communication that relies upon indirect expression of negative feelings, either verbally or nonverbally," explains Dr. Jennifer McDonald, a licensed clinical psychologist based in Olympia, Washington.

 Below, Dr. McDonald, as well as therapist Emily Griffin, explore various signs that point to passive aggression.
 Plus, they explain why people act passive-aggressively, and how to respond to a passive-aggressive spouse or partner to create a healthier, more open relationship.

 Signs of Passive-Aggressive Behavior

 Pinpointing passive-aggressive behavior can be difficult because oftentimes the aggressor—whether knowingly or not—uses subtle language or behaviors that aren't immediately recognized by the recipient that something is wrong.
-Common signs of passive aggression include:
+Common signs of passive aggression include the following.